zjy2677/StockFlow/README.md

 - **No movement history/audit trail endpoint** — only latest stock state is stored.

-So in the future I could try to connect to postgre sql and add persistent storage with transaction-safe updates as well as adding a log feature
+So in the future I could try to connect to postgre sql and add persistent storage with transaction-safe updates as well as adding a log feature.
+Besides, aspects such as API security and handling high volumes of user requests have not yet been addressed, leaving further spaces for enhancement.